sebpiq/FreedomPortal/README.md

 Prepare USB key
 -------------------

-Format USB key, create a single partition **ext4** called **PORTALKEY** (to match the configurations in `scripts/`).
+Format a USB key, create a single partition **ext4** called **PORTALKEY** (to match the configurations in `scripts/`).
 The reason we need ext4, is that we need to be able to create symlinks.

-Copy the source code of your FreedomPortal app on the usb stick as well, under `PortalApp/`.
+Copy the source code of your FreedomPortal app on the usb stick under `PortalApp/`.

 Create a `log/` directory for log files.